-According to the U.S. Department of Health and Human Services, the knee is the most commonly injured joint, especially in sports where the knees take the brunt of the work.
-Orthopedic surgeons see more than 5.5 million people annually for knee injuries, which can include Chondromalacia Patellae, also known as “runner’s knee.”
+According to the U.S. Department of Health and Human Services, the most common orthopedic condition is the knee, especially in sports where strenuous use of the knee is frequent.
+Surgeons treat more than 5.5 million people for knee injuries every year, including Chondromalacia Patella, also referred to as “runner’s knee.”

-A common symptom of runner’s knee that may indicate you are experiencing it is pain or tenderness close to the kneecap at the front side of the knee.
-Severe knee injuries often include bone bruises or damage to the cartilage or ligaments.
-Because of this, it is important to get a knee injury seen by a physical therapist as soon as it develops.
+A common indicator of runner’s knee that may mean you are suffering from the condition is pain or tenderness near the kneecap at the front of the knee.
+Severe knee injuries typically include bone bruises or damage to the cartilage or ligaments.
+For this reason, it is essential to get a knee injury seen by a physical therapist as soon as possible.

-If you are experiencing runner’s knee, or you think you might be, don’t hesitate to contact Wellspring Health Center today.
+If you are experiencing runner’s knee or think you might be, don’t hesitate to contact Wellspring Health Center today.
 We will help you find relief so you can get back in the game!

 What is Chondromalacia Patellae?

-Chondromalacia Patellae can develop from improper form while participating in sports or could be a result of certain anatomical differences in the body.
-For example, people who are “flat footed” are predisposed to conditions such as Chondromalacia Patellae because the lack of arches in their feet can affect the whole kinetic chain of their lower extremities.
-Females are also at a higher risk of developing Chondromalacia Patellae due to their naturally wider hips, which have different anatomical effects on the lower extremities.
+Chondromalacia Patellae can develop from improper form during sports or result from physical differences in the body.
+For example, “flat-footed” people are predisposed to conditions such as Chondromalacia Patellae because the lack of arches in their feet may affect their whole kinetic chain in the lower body.
+Women might be at a higher risk for developing Chondromalacia patellae because they tend to have wider hips.
+These anatomical differences can affect the lower extremities.

 Common symptoms of Chondromalacia Patellae include:

-- Discomfort in or around the knee, especially when running, jumping, climbing, descending stairs, or sitting for prolonged periods of time.
+- Discomfort in or around the knee, especially when running, jumping, climbing, descending stairs, or sitting for prolonged periods.

 - Tightness in the knee.